frosch123/Grf2Html/readme.txt

      1) Free Pascal (fpc).
 Should be a package of your linux distribution.
      2) A resource compiler.
 Usally "windres", part of GNU binutils (though not always in the default build) or of mingw.
      3) A SubVersion (svn) client to get the source.
-     4) libpng.
+     4) libpng (currently only version 1.2.x is supported by the Free Pascal wrappers, 1.4.x does not work).
      5) Grf2Html source from
            svn://dumbledore.zernebok.com/projects/grf2html
    To build Grf2Html proceed in these steps:
-     1) Adjust "Makefile" so it finds "windres".
-(In mingw it is named different)
+     1) Run "make".
-     2) Run "make".
+     2) If compilation fails, adjust "Makefile.local" (created by first "make" run), and rerun "make".
      3) Optionally run "./grf2html --writeini" to create the default ini-file, that is bundled with the normal binary.